 Empagliflozin is usually given in a dose of 10 mg once daily and the dose is then increased as per the patient’s tolerance to 25 mg (which is the maximum dose).

-The original drug has been marketed by the brand name of Jardiance.
+The original drug has been marketed under the brand name Jardiance.
 It is also available in combination as:

 - Synjardy: It is a combination of metformin and Jardiance

 - Glyxambi: It is a combination of Linagliptin and Jardiance

 - TriJardy XR: It is a combination of Metformin, Linagliptin, and Jardiance